Things to do in Campeche: Mexico’s cotton candy city

-The ex-pats all told us we must visit Campeche Mexico if we wanted a true Mexican style staycation.
-They raved about the rainbow prettiness of Campeche’s Old Town and its colonial era architecture and guaranteed us that any visit to Campeche would have us wanting to move there.
+The ex-pats all told us we must visit Campeche Mexico if we wanted a true Mexican-style staycation.
+They raved about the rainbow prettiness of Campeche’s Old Town and its colonial-era architecture and guaranteed us that any visit to Campeche would have us wanting to move there.
 They were right we loved the area and found so many things to do in Campeche we wanted to spend longer than a few days.

 They were right Campeche is an absolutely stunning UNESCO World Heritage site that has surprisingly few tourists, they really don’t know what they are missing.
-Surrounded by some major Mexico archaeological sites it’s worth spending a few days in the area.
+Surrounded by some major Mexican archaeological sites it’s worth spending a few days in the area.